yeatmanlab/roar-docs/docs/workflows/test-clever-users.md

 # How to Impersonate a Clever User on Localhost

-This guide walks you through the steps needed to impersonate a Clever user on your localhost environment for testing purposes.
+This guide walks you through the steps needed to impersonate a Clever user on your localhost for testing purposes.

 ## Steps to Impersonate a Clever User